mlomb/chat-analytics/docs/DEV.md

 ## General things to know

-* The code is indented using 4 spaces.
+* [Prettier](https://prettier.io) is used to format code.
+Don't forget to run `npm run format` before committing or enable the "Format on save" option in your editor, configured to use Prettier.
 * JSX should only be used in `app/` and `report/`.
 In `pipeline/` it is not supported, since it has to be compatible with Node.
-* [Prettier](https://prettier.io) is used to format code.
-Don't forget to run `npm run format` before committing or enable the "Format on save" option in your editor, configured to use Prettier.
 * Do not export the props interface if no one is importing it.
 If props are not being exported, you should call the props interface just `Props`.
 * (TODO: add more)